Overview

 Measurement, Analysis and Improvement

-Some of the wording of the standard can be vague and confusing and many times employees find it difficult to take the knowledge they gain in the classroom and apply it to practice.
-Hence, the following pages will attempt to explain the five sections of ISO 9001:2000 in easy-to-understand concepts.
+Some of the wording of the standard can be vague and confusing, and many times employees find it difficult to apply the knowledge they gain in the classroom to practice.
+The following pages will attempt to explain the five sections of ISO 9001:2008 in easy-to-understand language.